 - Stringing Beads- String pony beads onto pipe cleaners or yarn to make bracelets and necklaces.
 For an added challenge, have kids practice making patterns or sorting by color.

-- Learn to Use with Chopsticks- Have a timed race to see who can move the most pom poms from one container to the other first using chopsticks.
+- Learn to Use Chopsticks- Have a timed race to see who can move the most pom poms from one container to the other first using chopsticks.
 Or, make snacktime a little more fun by using them.
 (You can use regular ones or get training chopsticks here).
 Popcorn, with all it’s lumps and bumps, makes for excellent chopstick practice.

 - Coloring- Old-fashioned coloring books are the perfect time filler for a day at home.
 Consider printing up some sheets of your child’s favorite characters for added fun.